-The Law School Office can help with any questions about your course of study.
+The Law Support Office can help with any questions about your course of study.

-For course advice, contact the Law School Office.
-Call (+61 8) 6488 2945 to arrange an appointment or visit the Law Student Office.
-The Law Student Office is located two buildings down from the Law and Law Link buildings.
+For course advice, contact the Law Support Office.
+Call (+61 8) 6488 2945 to arrange an appointment or visit the Law Support Office located two buildings down from the Law and Law Link buildings.

 UWA offers you online access to effectively manage your enrolment.
-However, we understand enrolment may be a confusing process so our Faculty Administrative Officers are here to help.
+However, we understand enrolment may be a confusing process so our Law Support staff are here to help.

 Enquiries about the administration or assessment of a particular unit should be directed to the unit co-ordinator.